Pacific National: Operations

 Pacific National operates in all mainland states and territories.
 As of June 2012, the company operates 596 locomotives and 12,875 wagons.
 Services include bulk freight (coal, grain, steel, ore), intermodal containers (domestic and import-export), and specialised services such as 'hook and pull' for long-distance passenger trains.

 The Pacific National steel contract was renewed with BlueScope and OneSteel in 2006 for $1bn, making it the largest ever freight rail contract in Australia.
 The deal involves haulage of about 3 million tonnes of steel over seven years.
 Pacific National has intermodal freight facilities at the Brisbane Freight Terminal in Queensland, the Melbourne Freight Terminal in Victoria, the Sydney Freight Terminal in New South Wales, the Adelaide Freight Terminal in South Australia and the Kewdale Freight Terminal in Western Australia.

 Current locomotive fleet

-In addition, Pacific National leases locomotives from CFCL Australia and operates three WH class locomotives on behalf of Whitehaven Coal.

 Former fleet

 All Pacific National Tasmania locomotives were sold to TasRail in 2009.